What is text neck?

-While the idea of text neck has been around for years when the Blackberry was still popular, some news reports cited a study by Dr. Kenneth Hansraj, chief of spine surgery at New York Spine Surgery and Rehabilitation Medicine, who claimed in the study that stress in the cervical spine from texting may lead to “early wear, tear, degeneration, and possible surgeries.”
-He stated that flexing your neck forward at 60 degrees to check your messages places about 60 pounds of pressure upon your cervical spine.
+While the idea of text neck syndrome has been around since the Blackberry was still popular, some news reports cited a study by Dr. Kenneth Hansraj, chief of spine surgery at New York Spine Surgery and Rehabilitation Medicine, who claimed that stress in the cervical spine from texting may lead to “early wear, tear, degeneration, and possible surgeries.”
+He said that flexing your neck forward at 60 degrees to check your messages places about 60 pounds of pressure upon your cervical spine.

 “…individuals should make an effort to look at their phones with a neutral spine and to avoid spending hours each day hunched over,” Hansraj concluded in the paper.
 (1)

-However, there are some problems with the study and the conclusion.
+However, there are some problems with the study and its conclusion.
 There is no description of who the subjects are and how many have participated.
 In fact, there is no thorough description of the methodology, which would allow other scientists to reproduce the experiment.
-The claims that Dr. Hansraj and others who believe that text neck will ruin your spine are not consistent with the vast literature of pain science.
+The claims that Dr. Hansraj and others who believe that text neck syndrome will ruin your spine are not consistent with the vast literature of pain research.

-Although these researchers noted that cadaveric samples do not always apply well to living people, living tissues (especially from younger subjects) may likely be able to resist and adapt to higher loads than dead, more brittle tissues.
-Our neck is a lot more robust than some of us believe.
+Although these researchers noted that cadaveric samples do not always apply well to living people, living tissues (especially from younger subjects) may likely be able to resist and adapt to higher loads than dead and more brittle tissues.
+Thus, our neck is a lot more robust than some of us believe.

 A 2007 Swiss study that was published in the European Spine Journal found no strong correlation between the lack of a lordotic curve and neck pain among 107 adults.
 After researchers analyzed X-rays of the neck and measured the subjects’ curvature, they found that patients with normal or less lordotic curvature had neck pain in various degrees.
 Likewise, they found that subjects with no neck pain had normal or no curves in their neck.
 (5)